scottneville/mailxfer/README.md

 **getmessage.py** - pull a single message.
 Specify the IMAP server and username in the script.
 Supply the folder name and the number of the email on the command line. *NOTE: This is the number of the message in the folder, not the Message-ID.*

+**dedupe.py** - spin through all messages in a folder and count the number that have a Message-ID that has already been seen.
+Optionally delete the duplicates.
+Provide the host and username in the script, password when it runs.

 ## Known Issues
 The script does not deal well with malformed emails.
 Message-ID's that are not in the correct format will likely cause it to bomb and I was not all that interested in fixing that elegantly rather than just deleting the offending email and continuing.
 If you are transferring a large amount of spam emails you will likely run into this enough to be annoying.
 In particular, there is one particular spammer/spam script that generates random sender/subject emails with just an image in the body, that tends to create emails that just wont be accepted by some of the major mailbox providers.